All Episodes

 That's why the records are going to get released.

-Uh she's fighting for her career.
+Look at, again, she's fighting for her career.

 That's what this is about.

-She knows full well That she's fighting for her career.
+She knows full well that she's fighting for her career.

 And so she's going up.

-She's she's okay, boys, big time here.
+She's okay, boys, big time here.

 And she's out there saying they lied.